Employment Disability Discrimination Advice For Employers

 How to prevent discrimination against disability in your business

 The Equality Act 2010 addresses discrimination against disability in the workplace.
 Certain conditions are automatically covered by the legislation from the point of diagnosis, including cancer, HIV and multiple sclerosis.
 A person has a disability if a) they have a physical or mental impairment, and b) the impairment has a substantial and long-term adverse affect on their ability to carry out normal day-to-day activities.

 Disability discrimination law can be complex, so it is important to consult with a specialist disability discrimination lawyer if you believe this is happening in your business.

 Types of disability discrimination

 Discrimination arising from disability – where someone is treated unfavourably because of something arising in consequence of their disability, unless this treatment can be objectively justified.
 It is not necessary to compare the treatment with someone else

 Victimisation where someone is treated less favourably because of action they have taken under or in connection with the legislation.
 For example, if someone formally complains of disability discrimination at work or supports someone who is complaining of disability discrimination in the workplace

-How we help employers protect disability rights in the workplace
+How we help you protect disability rights in the workplace

-Disability discrimination at work is complex and it can be difficult for employers to understand their duties and obligations in relation to disability discrimination law.
+Disability discrimination at work is complex and it can be difficult for you as employers to understand your duties and obligations in relation to disability discrimination law.
 We can help you put together best practice procedures to prevent unintentional disability discrimination in your organisation.
 We can also provide training on dealing with long-term sickness absence and how to make reasonable adjustments if someone’s disability makes it difficult or impossible to continue in their role.
-We also offer advice on redundancy and Settlement Agreements if it is impossible for an employee to continue in their role.
+We also offer advice on redundancy and Settlement Agreements if it is impossible for one of your employees to continue in their role.
 There is no justification for failing to make reasonable adjustments, so it is vital to get this right.